 Before diving into the edge functions, let's start talking about edge computing and how we came to edge computing.

-For the last years, everyone is started talking about the edge.
+During the last years, everyone is started talking about the edge.
 It became the next big thing after cloud, IoT, and blockchain.

 In the beginning, the first computers were big, isolated computers that people could only access directly.
 Then we had personal computers.
 Personal computers could do computing in a much more distributed manner.
 At that time, data was saved on a user's computer locally.